coredns/coredns.io/content/post/kubernetes-autopath.md

 coredns.io.
 600	IN	A	176.58.119.54
 ```

-Note the 3 unsucessful queries before the final sucessful result.
-All of these attempts are complete round trip dns queries, which puts more load on the system.
+Note the 3 unsuccessful queries before the final successful result.
+All of these attempts are complete round trip DNS queries, which puts more load on the system.
 From the server's perspective, this looks like 3 independent queries from the same remote client.
-With negative cache enabled, this also increases the number of cache entries in the dns server, filling the cache with a significant percentage of nonsense entries that normally would not be searched for.
+With negative cache enabled, this also increases the number of cache entries in the DNS server, filling the cache with a significant percentage of nonsense entries that normally would not be searched for.

-This problem can manifest itself as scaling problems, such as high latency of dns resposnes, high load on the DNS server, and network congestion.
+This problem can manifest itself as scaling problems, such as high latency of DNS responses, high load on the DNS server, and network congestion.

 ## CoreDNS Autopath Solution